elvarondelacerveza/AzureDevopsJava/README.md

-This Project contains a Correct implementation of Azure Devops api using Java Language in an Api Rest Service
+This Project contains a Correct implementation of Azure Devops Api using Java as Language

 # AzureDevopsJava